 '''

-gpg --export 'SUMA Salt Master' --homedir /etc/salt/gpgkeys --output sumasalt-master.gpg
+gpg --export 'MLM Salt Master' --homedir /etc/salt/gpgkeys --output MLM-salt-master.gpg

 '''

-Here 'SUMA Salt Master' is the name used during key generation.
+Here 'MLM Salt Master' is the name used during key generation.

-The suma-salt-master.gpg public key can be freely shared.
+The MLM-salt-master.qpq public key can be freely shared.

-1.6.
+2.6.
 Custom Salt States

 You can create your own custom Salt states with Uyuni as centrally managed configuration channels.
-Custom states are stored as Salt state files on the Uyuni Server with a .sls extension.
+Custom states are stored as Salt state files on the Uyuni Server with a .Sls extension.

-1.6.1.
+2.6.1.
 Create a New Custom Salt Channel

 You can use the Uyuni Web UI to create and edit custom Salt state files.
 You must create a state channel first, with an initial state named init.sls.
 The init.sls file is used to reference all other state files within the channel.
-The custom states that you create using the Web UI are stored on the Uyuni Server in the the /srv/susemanager/salt/<organization>/ directory.
+The custom states that you create using the Web UI are stored on the Uyuni Server in the /srv/susemanager/salt/<organization>/ directory.